 JCR is available through the Web of Science database.
 In 2016, JCR was renamed InCites JCR to reflect closer integration with InCites, an evaluation tool for institutional productivity analysis and benchmarking.
 The new InCites JCR supports searching SSCI and SCI journals together.

-This list is an RSS feed from EconLit and Business Source Complete databases.
+These articles are an RSS feed from EconLit and Business Source Complete EBSCO databases.
 Click on Website or Feed below to view other recent articles on journal rankings in business and economics.